scott-hannabuss/Weather-App/README.md

 ## React Weather App - Project Overview

-A bootcamp project designed to give an overview on the core fundamentals of React.
-We were tasked with building an app that would retrieve data from the Open Weather API when users inputted the name of a UK city.
+A weather app that retrieves data from the Open Weather API when users input the name of a UK city.

 The API returns a 5 day forecast for the selected city with a detailed weather breakdown for these 5 days.